 - Clinical Pharmacology

 - Clinical Studies

 1 INDICATIONS AND USAGE

 Bentyl® (dicyclomine hydrochloride) is indicated for the treatment of patients with functional bowel/irritable bowel syndrome.

-Dosage must be adjusted to individual patients needs.
+Dosage must be adjusted to individual patient needs.

 The intramuscular injection is to be used only for 1 or 2 days when the patient cannot take oral medication.